 - Incinerators (for farm and acreage use), Burning barrels (steel drum no larger than 45gallons, with screen covers that are located on a non-combustible surface)

-The Fire Restriction will be in place until further notice.
+This will remain in effect until further notice.

 If you have an emergency, call 911.